Forensic Scientist

 How can I start a path towards becoming a forensic scientist?
 I am especially interested in DNA and toxicology.

-Asked by Ryota almost 5 years ago
+Asked by Ryota about 5 years ago

 I would major in biochemistry for either, and/or genetics for DNA.
 Best of luck!!